spacemakerai/course-wasm/README.md

 In this course you will get an introduction to WebAssembly and 3D visualization using Three.js.

 WebAssembly is a binary compilation format which lets you run languages like C, C++ and Rust in the browser.
-This means exising code can be used in web application and possibilies for increased performance by using lower-level languages than JavaScript.
+This means existing code can be used in web application and possibilities for increased performance by using lower-level languages than JavaScript.
 Three.js is a highly successful library which is used to create 3D applications which run in the browser.

 At Spacemaker we use Three.js in large parts of our applications to let our users interact buildings on